sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/cross-chain.md

 #### Callbacks and Limited Gas

-BSC dApps, i.e. smart contracts on BSC, are allowed to implement their own logic to handle `ACK` or `FAIL_ACK` packages.
+BSC/opBNB dApps, i.e. smart contracts on BSC/opBNB, are allowed to implement their own logic to handle `ACK` or `FAIL_ACK` packages.
 The smart contracts can register callback functions to handle the `ACK` packages.
 As it is impossible for the cross-chain infrastructure to predict the gas consumption of the callback, a gas limitation estimate should be defined from the smart contracts that register the callbacks.

-For any cross-chain packages that start from BSC, the smart contract needs to specify the gas limitation for the `ACK` or `FAIL_ACK` package, the relayer fee is prepaid accordingly on BSC.
+For any cross-chain packages that start from BSC/opBNB, the smart contract needs to specify the gas limitation for the `ACK` or `FAIL_ACK` package, the relayer fee is prepaid accordingly on BSC/opBNB.
 Relayers may refund the excessive fees later.

 ## Resource Mirror Layer